Communal dancefloor energy at one of

 What is your drug policy?

-Bringing your own alcohol is also not permitted - there are plenty of bars on-site and on the campsite.
+Bringing your own alcohol is also not permitted; there are plenty of bars on-site and within the campsite.

 Can I bring my camera?

-Please know that by entering the festival, you automatically agree to and accept the terms of use of all video filming and photo image registrations and agree to allow Paradise City and her media partners to use these images.
-You will then find photos of the events on our Facebook page and Instagram account.
+Please note that by entering the festival, you automatically agree to and accept the terms of use for all video filming and photo image registrations, and you agree to allow Paradise City and its media partners to use these images.
+You will then find photos of the events on our social media accounts.

 How can I contact you for press related questions?